 Our school nurses are available to provide nursing services and emergency health care for students.

-At OHES we have two school nurses.
+At both elementary schools, we have two school nurses.
 In order to maintain a healthy environment for all students, we request that you comply with the following guidelines to prevent your child from contracting an illness from another child and vice versa.